dailyatti/promptgy-jtem-ny3/DEPLOYMENT.md

 **Note:** The app is designed to work without these - users enter their own API keys.

 ### Custom Domain (Optional)
-1. Go to Site Settings → Domain Management
+1. Go to Site Settings â†’ Domain Management
 2. Add custom domain
 3. Configure DNS settings as instructed

-## 🔧 Build Settings
+## đź”§ Build Settings

 The project is configured for static deployment with these settings in `netlify.toml`: